 Mediation, Facilitation, Consensus Building, Coaching, Dispute Systems Design and Training in Negotiation, Conflict Resolution, Conflict Resilience, Facilitation and Challenging Conversations

-In addition I maintain a robust private practice, consulting for, coaching, and training businesses, non-profit organizations, and government agencies.
+In addition to writing, I maintain a robust private practice, consulting for, coaching, and training businesses, non-profit organizations, and government agencies.

 My private work spans a wide range of functions: